SPR has conducted many projects focused on issues involving or affecting

 impacts on national identity, use of official languages, social and work skills of youth, and

-led to the development of Exchanges Canada, a new youth program aiming at providing Canada
+led to the expansion of Exchanges Canada, a youth program aimed at providing Canada

 with over 100,000 youth exchanges per year (for Canadian Heritage, 1997-2000);